gdedrouas/Exchange-AD-Privesc/DomainObject/DomainObject.md

 * Security Consequence

 A privilege escalation is possible from the **Exchange Windows permissions** (EWP) security group to compromise the entire prepared Active Directory domain.
-Just set the Ds-Replication-Get-Changes-All extended right on the domain object.
+Just set the Ds-Replication-Get-Changes and Ds-Replication-Get-Changes-All extended rights on the domain object.
 This is enough to use a DRSUAPI replication tool ala DCSync to get all the domain secrets (Kerberos keys, hashes, etc.).

 You can control the SID of the EWP group from **Organization management**, from **Account operators** or from any Exchange server.
 Interestingly, the RBAC system is proxified through EWP so a privilege escalation is possible from the *Active Directory Permissions* RBAC role to compromise the entire prepared Active Directory domain.